Solatorio 2024 - GISTEmbed

 - Finally, we have

-scores = torch.cat([ap_sim, aa_sim, pp_sim, an_sim], dim=1) / self.temperature
+scoresscores = torch.cat([ap_sim, aa_sim, pp_sim, an_sim], dim=1) / self.temperature- This is of shape

 (batch_size, 4*batch_size)